Alberto626/Amazon-Price-Checker/README.md

 - Fix spring from caching static images and preventing new images from being displayed
 - Debug naming conventions on images unqiue to Primary KEY &check;

-Create an applications.properties in resources directory to make it run on your computer, make sure to have mysql installed
+Create an applications.properties in resources directory to make it run on your computer, make sure to have mysql installed and make sure to have the following changes

 <pre>
-spring.jpa.hibernate.ddl-auto=create-drop
+spring.jpa.hibernate.ddl-auto=#https://docs.jboss.org/hibernate/orm/5.4/userguide/html_single/Hibernate_User_Guide.html#configurations-hbmddl
 spring.datasource.url=   example: jdbc:mysql://localhost:3306/#yourschema
 spring.datasource.username= #your mysql name spring.datasource.password= #password